RatanShreshtha/GrokkingCS/_sources/intro.md

 Computer science is the study of problems, problem-solving, and the solutions that come out of the problem-solving process.
 Given a problem, a computer scientist’s goal is to develop a step-by-step list of instructions for solving any instance of the problem that might arise.

-## Why should I learn computer science?
+## Why should I study computer science?

 Computer science is a dynamic and rapidly growing area that has become an integral part of the world that we live in today.